PREDICT UNKNOWN - KNN

 y_pred = knn.predict([x_unknown])

-We use Pandas library to transform a json dataset into a DataFrame.
+# We use pandas library to transform a dictonary dataset into a DataFrame.

 from sklearn.neighbors import KNeighborsClassifier